garrett361/rag-pdf/README.md

 vector db.
 Use `make test-query` to test querying a local LLM and `make test-query-hosted` to test the hosted endpoint path.
 Append `QUERY=<your new query here>` to change the test query.

+Run `make test` to run the entire `{parse,embed,query}` workflow from start to finish, and similar for `make test-embed` to run the version with hosted model endpoints.

 There are also multiple `requirements.txt`'s floating in various parts of the repo.
 The top-level `rag/requirements.txt` is the one I have in my `venv` while developing, built from installing parts of the other `requirements.txt` instances on top of each other.